Knowing About the Quality of Data Products¶

 Know about the freshness of the data¶

-In the 'Freshness' tab, you will see a 100% freshness rating, meaning no data is older than two days as per the defined quality check conditions.
+In the 'Freshness' tab, you will see a 100% freshness rating, Data updated within 2 days = ✅ 100% freshness

 Understand the schema of the data¶